nogibjj/IDS-706_rg361_week-5/README.md

 ## Contents

 ### 1. query_logs
-  Whenever a  CRUD operation is performed the query is automatically logged in the query_logs file with the timestamp for future reference and use.
+  Whenever a  CRUD operation is performed, the query is automatically logged in the query_logs file with the timestamp for future reference and use.
 The log file can be cleared using the ``clear_log`` command

 ### 2. README.md
    contains the information about the repository and instructions for using it